Union Bank Raises Rate On 18-23 Month CD

 2) Using that interest rate difference, we calculate the amount of simple interest that could have been earned on the amount withdrawn for the number of days remaining in the current term of the original time deposit.

-Headquartered in San Francisco, Union Bank’s primary market area includes California, Georgia, Illinois, New York, Oregon, Texas, and Washington, although a portion of its product line is available nationwide through online application.
+Headquartered in San Francisco, Union Bank has a brick-and-mortar presence in California, Georgia, Illinois, New York, Oregon, Texas, and Washington, but most of its product line is available nationwide through online application.

 How the CD Compares

-When compared to the 173 similar length of term CDs tracked by DepositAccounts.com that are available nationwide and require a minimum deposit of $10k or less, Union Bank’s 18-23 month CD APY currently ranks first.
+When compared to 164 similar length of term CDs tracked by DepositAccounts.com that are available nationwide and require a minimum deposit of $10k or less, Union Bank’s 18-23 month CD APY currently ranks third.

 To find the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.